 James 2:1-10, (11-13), 14-17

-u If you are observing Rally Day or the beginning of programs for the academic year this week, this is your passage.
+> If you are observing Rally Day (I know, not likely on Labor Day Weekend) or the beginning of programs for the academic year this week, this is your passage.
+You might even want to juggle texts to move this gospel reading to the Sunday on which you WILL begin the new church school year.
 It includes two healing stories.
 Both include the healing of Gentiles.
 In healing the deaf-mute man, Jesus uses the Aramaic word “”Ephphatha!” which means “Open Up!”
 Jesus was telling the man’s ears to open up.
 But, Mark was telling his readers to open up to the possibility that Jesus was the messiah and that Jesus reached out to more than just other Jews.
 It would also be possible to suggest that the Syro-phoenician woman was telling Jesus to open up to caring for her and her daughter.
 All that leads to calling church members today to open up to new possibilities for learning and growing at the church and in other parts of their lives.

 Ephphatha!
 Enjoy the impossible to pronounce but fun to say word.
 Turn it into a large decorative poster or banner.
 Use it as a congregational response in litanies or prayers about opening up to the world around us.

 Use opened and closed motions in prayers.
-Clenched hands, arms folded across chests, hands over ears (or eyes), frowny facial expressions illustrate ways we refuse to open up.
-Open hands, arms opened out or forward, hands cupped behind ears to hear better or over eyes to see better, and smiling facial expressions illustrate ways we open ourselves to God’s word and each other.
+Closed motions include clenched hands, arms folded across chest, hands over ears (or eyes), frowny facial expressions illustrate ways we refuse to open up.
+Open hands, arms opened out or forward, hands cupped behind ears to hear or over eyes to see better, and open facial expressions illustrate ways we open ourselves to God’s word and each other.
 These motions and matching prayers could become the prayer of confession or could be used to craft petitions for more openness.